 If after creation of an instance of the type, this instance is not changed and just used, then it behaves in an identical way as type LocalResourcePool (with only weaker performance and increased memory overhead).

-With this type a very simple but yet powerful way of externalizing resource data is given.
 The type is suitable in any situation where no other ("more professional") 3rd-party "backend" for resource management is available.

 Here are some tips for the usage: